What Is a Tooth Fairy Letter?

 - A letter or a certificate that is written by the Tooth Fairy (presented by the child’s parents or legal guardians) to the child.
 The purpose of this letter in this case is to provide comfort to the child and give them money as a payment for their tooth.

 The most common Tooth Fairy Letter ideas described above are used by many parents and legal guardians around the world.
 It helps many children to overcome the potentially traumatic event by creating a magical atmosphere, as well as cheering up the child with pocket money they can spend on things they desire.
-For more Tooth Fairy Letter samples you may check out our library below.
+Check out our library below to browse printable Tooth Fairy Letter samples.

 How to Write a Letter to the Tooth Fairy?